App Idea Validation Playbook: Pre-Sell Before You Build

 "People aren't asking for new features; they're asking for pain relief." — Andy, Data Fetcher

-The first filter: Is your idea a painkiller or a vitamin?
-Painkillers solve urgent, annoying problems.
+You tell whether your idea is a painkiller or a vitamin by asking one question: "Would someone pay $20/month to make this problem disappear?"
+Painkillers solve urgent, annoying problems that people actively seek solutions for.
 Vitamins are "nice to have."
 People pay for painkillers.
 They forget to take vitamins.

 How to Identify Painkiller Problems